medic/cht-docs/content/en/core/overview/data-flows-for-analytics.md

 At a high level:

 - Data are collected from the device of a health worker;
-- Data are pushed to an online instance from where data are available to other health workers, supervisors and decision makers;
+- Data are pushed to an online instance from where data are available to other health workers, supervisors, and decision makers;
-- Data are transferred to a relational database (PostgreSQL) using [couch2pg](https://github.com/medic/medic-couch2pg) and made available for impact monitoring, data science projects and visualizations;
+- Data are transferred to a relational database (PostgreSQL) using [couch2pg](https://github.com/medic/medic-couch2pg) and made available for impact monitoring, data science projects, and visualizations;
-- Access to PostreSQL is given to relevant parties at this level, for example Research & Learning team members for impact monitoring and data science;
+- Access to PostreSQL is given to relevant parties at this level, for example members of the Research & Learning team for impact monitoring and data science;
 - Visualization platforms, such as [Klipfolio](https://www.klipfolio.com/), are then connected to PostgreSQL from where program managers and other partner representatives can access visualizations of their data for decision-making